odsl-team/block-course-mar23-ML-excercises/Exercise3.md

-# Part 1
+# Part 1 - Understanding Convlutions

-# Training Convolutional Nets

 In this exercise we will look more into ConvNets